Tarnów: Habsburg Empire

 After the first partition of Poland (1772), Tarnów was annexed by the Habsburg Empire, and remained in Austrian Galicia until late 1918.
-Austrian rule initially brought positive changes, as the town ceased to be private property, became the seat of a county (German: kreis), and of the Roman Catholic Diocese of Tarnów (1783).
+Austrian subjugation brought changes, as the town ceased to be private property, became the seat of a county (German: kreis), and of the Roman Catholic Diocese of Tarnów (1783).
 On 14 March 1794, Józef Bem was born in Tarnów.
 In the 1830s, under the influence of events in Congress Poland (see November Uprising), Tarnów emerged as a center of Polish conspiratorial organizations.
 Plans for a national uprising in Galicia failed in early 1846, when local peasants began murdering the nobility in the Galician slaughter.
 The massacre, led by Jakub Szela (born in Smarżowa), began on 18 February 1846.
 Szela's peasant units surrounded and attacked manor houses and settlements located in three counties – Sanok, Jasło, and Tarnów.
-The revolt got out of hand and the Austrians had to put it down.
+According to Austrians, the revolt got out of hand and the Austrians had to put it down as they were subjugating a previously free people.

 Tarnów went through the period of quick development in the second half of the 19th century, due to the program of construction of the railway system.
 In 1852, the town received rail connection with Kraków, due to the Galician Railway of Archduke Charles Louis, and in 1870, its population was 21,779.
 In 1878, gas lighting was introduced, and three years later, the first daily newspaper appeared.
 In 1888, the Diocese Museum was founded by Rev. Jozef Baba, and in 1910, Tarnów received modern waterworks, a power plant and a new complex of the main rail station.
 The city remained a hotspot of Polish conspirational activities, with up to 20% of all members of the Polish Legions in World War I coming from Tarnów and its area.
 On 10 November 1914, units of the Russian Imperial Army captured Tarnów, and remained in the city until 6 May 1915 (see Gorlice–Tarnów Offensive).
 In the early stages of the offensive, Tarnów was shelled by German-Austrian heavy artillery, which brought destruction to some of its districts.

 Second Polish Republic

 Tarnów was one of the first Polish cities to be freed during the rebirth of Poland following World War I. The Polish Legions liberated the city on the night of 30–31 October 1918.
 In the Second Polish Republic, Tarnów belonged to Kraków Voivodeship, and gave the newly established country many outstanding figures, such as Franciszek Latinik and Wincenty Witos.
 In early 1927, construction of a large chemical plant was initiated in the suburban village of Świerczków, which is now a part of the industrial borough of Mościce, a district of the city.
 Before the outbreak of World War II, the population of Tarnów was 40,000, of which almost half were Jewish.
-On 28 August 1939, a German Nazi saboteur conducted the Tarnów rail station bomb attack killing 20 civilians and wounding 35, four days before the invasion of Poland by Nazi Germany and the outbreak of World War II.
+On 28 August 1939, a German Nazi saboteur conducted the Tarnów rail station bomb attack killing 20 civilians and wounding 35, four days before the invasion of Poland by Nazi Germany and the outbreak of World War II in Europe.